 Oddly enough, this flour was about 2 years beyond its expiration date.

-Yes, every bit of it was eaten anyway, but who knew powders and flour
+Yes, every bit of it was eaten anyway, but who knew powders and flours

 had expiration dates?

 flours and powders in very secure canisters.
 I was clueless

 about these little creatures that lay larvae and then turn into

 moths.
 I'm not sure how long I had been eating that larvae and